 Preheat the oven to 325°F.

 Prepare your roasting pan and rack—set them out together and ensure they’re clean.
-Any pan drippings will make for delicious gravy!
+Any pan juices will make for delicious turkey gravy!

 Remove the turkey breast from its packaging.
 Pat it dry with paper towels to ensure that it’ll crisp up as it cooks.
 Remove the neck, as well as the bag of giblets from the cavities and dried those out, too.

 Place the turkey breast-side up on the prepared roasting pan.